 Bankhead said the rubber had a tendency to “bubble.”

 “Because the building was below river level, water came up between the concrete and floor which was glued with Perma-Seal,” Bankhead said.
-“We had a guy named Jerry Fontenot who would sit on the sideline with a drill.
+“We had a guy named Cary Fontenot who would sit on the sideline with a drill.
 Every time a bubble would pop up during a game, he’d run out there, drill a hole in the floor and stomp the tartan back down flat.”

 One of the building’s best features was its acoustical ceiling that musical acts like John Denver appreciated.

 “John Denver told me before his concert that he wasn’t going to play an encore,” Bankhead said.
 “I was standing backstage when he finished his set and he said, `Bill, I’ve got to go back out there one more time.
 I’ve got this new song I want people to hear and this is the greatest acoustics I’ve ever had.’

 “He went back out there with just his guitar and no band and played `Annie’s Song.’”

 Brown loved having the basketball offices in the PMAC, so much so that he said he didn’t want to move to the new athletic administration building when it opened in 1995.
 He also wasn’t fond of the PMAC’s underground practice gym.

 “It was a terrible place, we called it `The Dungeon’,” Brown said.
 “The sound was awful, your voice would echo.
 When it rained, the water would come down the side of the wall.
 We had no weight room, so I got some weights and put them down in this small room in The Dungeon.
 You could only fit a few guys in there at a time.”